outfoxxed/glorious-mouse-control/README.md

  	- [X] Standard Mouse Buttons
 	- [ ] Media controls, etc... (logged but not implemented)

-Since both targeted mice send all of their settings in only a few large packets, configuration state is saved in `~/.config/glorious-mouse-control/config.json`.

-All commands that change settings also update the current config.
-Running with no arguments will apply the current configuration.

 ## Install
 ### Prerequisites:
  - [Rust Toolchain](https://rustup.rs) (you need this to run `cargo` and build the project)
  - [Libusb](https://rustup.rs/) (you probably have this already, if not it should be in your package manager)